joshcanhelp/josh-to-11/content/md/post/91-what-is-web-strategy.md

 Everyone I talked to was really energized by what I told them about what this limitless online world.
 One friend made me iterate through each site that I use and why I used it.
 [My dad wanted to understand blogs, LinkedIn, and Twitter better](/how-i-explained-wtf-twitter-is-to-my-dad/).
 My mom wanted to know how we could use the web to promote this great idea she had.
 Another close friend was all ears as I told her about how we could increase the amount of money coming into her non-profit.
 No one was bored, everyone wanted to know more.

 **The web is one hell of a place right now and it’s poised to improve without bounds.** Sure there are thieves, viruses, hackers, assholes, and problems on the web but what you can achieve and learn there is worth the effort.

-**If you’re excited as I am about this whole thing and just don’t know where to start, [contact me](/contact) and I’ll get get the gears moving!**